wormsenseLab/Matlab-PatchMaster/README.md

 Start with the Import folder, which contains ImportPatchData, which calls on SplitSeries and ImportHEKAtoMat.

+Katta et al. 2018
 =================

 Code for the Katta et al. (2018) preprint "Progressive recruitment of distal MEC-4 channels determines touch response strength in C. elegans" (https://www.biorxiv.org/content/10.1101/587014v1) and any published articles resulting from this manuscript can be found in the folder Analysis/SK.
-Useful scripts are listed below.
 Simulated data were generated separately and loaded into Matlab with this code for making plots.

+### Important scripts are listed below:

    AnalyzePatchData.m is a general script with examples for importing data and metadata, checking for bad sweeps, and running various types of analyses.